Victoria in 1858

-Two months later, on 15 June 1858, the earliest known record of Victorian football match was recorded.
+Two months later on 15 June 1858 the earliest known record of a football match was reported.

-The game was played with modified rules between St Kilda Grammar School (now defunct) and Melbourne Grammar School on the St Kilda foreshore.
+The game was played with modified rules between St Kilda Grammar and Melbourne Grammar on the St Kilda foreshore.

 Melbourne Rules of 1859